drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 [[slides]](https://drc-cs.github.io/SUMMER25-CS326/lectures/L1/#/)

-- Be able to identify structured, semi-structured, and unstructured data, as well as the advantages and disadvantages of each.
+- Be able to identify structured, semi-structured, and unstructured data.

 - Given a scenario with missing data, pick the appropriate method to handle it.